Uyanide/AuTUMoodle/README.md

 >
 > or be entered interactively when running the CLI tool in a interactive terminal.
 However, a `credentials.json` file is generally recommended for ease of use.

----

 ### config.json

 > [!NOTE]
 >
-> an example can be found in the root directory of this repository.
+> An example can be found [here](https://github.com/Uyanide/AuTUMoodle/blob/master/config.json).

 - `destination_base`